 Hospice & Community Care complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Hospice & Community Care does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 - Provides free aids and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters

 - Written information in other formats (large print, audio, accessible electronic formats, other formats)

 - Provides free language services to people whose primary language is not English, such as:

 - Information written in other languages

-If you need these services, contact Jane Armstrong, CEO Hospice & Community Care.
+If you need these services, contact Jennifer Graham, CEO Hospice & Community Care.

 If you believe that Hospice & Community Care has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: